YacineQbr/Cyclistic_Bike-Share/README.md

 In this phase, we will clean the data and make it free of errors or mistake which could affect the credibility or the conclusions.
 To achieve this gool, we will be using couple tools which will be cited as follow.

-**1. Tools**
+**3.1.
+Tools**
 * **Excel:** Data cleaning
 * **RStudio:** Data Cleaning, analysis and visualization

-**1.1.
+**3.1.1.
 Excel:**

 First I opened the CSV files into Ms Excel to clean the data. during the process I used Power Query Editor.
 The cleaning steps include:

-* Removal of columns I won't needing for my analysis like latitudes, and longitudes.
+* Removal of columns I won't be needing for my analysis like latitudes, and longitudes.
 * Creation of ride_length column which is the time diference between the trip start time and the end time substracting the column "started at" and "ended at".
 * Creation of day_of_week column which is the day of the week the trip started using the function WEEKDAY.
 * Removal of rows with negative and zero ride lengths.
-* Duplicates: Rows with identical data.
+* Removal of Duplicates.
-* Empty Cells: Cells with no data.
+* Removal of Empty Cells.
-* Inconsistent Formatting: Different formats for the same type of data.
+* Removal of Inconsistent Formatting: Different formats for the same type of data.
-* Errors and Typos: Incorrect or misspelled entries.
+* Removal of Errors and Typos: Incorrect or misspelled entries.
 * Non-printable Characters: Hidden characters that may cause issues

 ## Phase 4: Analyze

-There were over 5 million records, making the use of spreadsheets impractical for data cleaning.
+There were over 5 million records, making the use of spreadsheets impractical for the rest of data cleaning.
 Faced with two choices, SQL and R, I was a little familir with both of them.
 Given my penchant for learning new programming languages as a new Data Analyst, I saw this as a valuable chance to acquire R skills.
 Consequently, I opted for R.

-### **1.1.
+### **4.1.
 RStudio:**

 As part of the preparation of data, the following is done:

-* the various datasets are imported to R
+* The various datasets are imported to R.
-* the structure of the datasets are analyzed to ensure consistency
+* The structure of the datasets are analyzed to ensure consistency.

 First I added all the packages and libraries necessary for my analysis: